rclone/rclone/docs/content/docs.md

 Use this sized buffer to speed up file transfers.
 Each `--transfer` will use this much memory for buffering.

-Set to 0 to disable the buffering for the minimum memory use.
+Set to 0 to disable the buffering for the minimum memory usage.

 ### --checkers=N ###

 The number of checkers to run in parallel.
 Checkers do the equality checking of files during a sync.
-For some storage systems (eg s3, swift, dropbox) this can take a significant amount of time so they are run in parallel.
+For some storage systems (eg S3, Swift, Dropbox) this can take a significant amount of time so they are run in parallel.

 The default is to run 8 checkers in parallel.